Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Abstract

 \section{Abstract}

-{The main result of this paper, Theorem \ref{mainthm}, gives an explicit description of the ergodic decomposition for infinite Pickrell measures on spaces of infinite complex matrices.
+This paper is the first in a series of three.
+The main result, Theorem 1.11, gives an explicit description of the ergodic decomposition for infinite Pickrell measures on spaces of infinite complex matrices.
 The main construction is that of sigma-finite analogues of determinantal measures on spaces of configurations.
 An example is the infinite Bessel point process, the scaling limit of sigma-finite analogues of Jacobi orthogonal polynomial ensembles.
-The statement of Theorem \ref{mainthm} is that the infinite Bessel point process (subject to an appropriate change of variables) is precisely the ergodic decomposition measure for infinite Pickrell measures. }
+The statement of Theorem 1.11 is that the infinite Bessel point process (subject to an appropriate change of variables) is precisely the ergodic decomposition measure for infinite Pickrell measures.